robdodson/itshackademic/static/codelabs/1-polymer-first-app/3-creating-element.md

 Shadow DOM polyfill docs</a>.</p>
 </aside>

-### Edit post-card.html
+### Create a `<post-card>` element

 Open `post-card.html` in your editor.
-This file contains the skeleton of a
-custom element, starting with some imports:
+This file contains the skeleton of a custom element, starting with some imports:

     <link rel="import"
       href="../components/polymer/polymer.html">